 Childbirth pain is not something expectant moms look forward to and – fortunately – there is epidural analgesia, one of the most effective ways to relieve labor pain.
 While epidurals are readily accessible in private hospitals, one cannot be guaranteed in public hospitals.
-We asked anesthetist and soon-to-be father for the third time, Dr. Assad Hussain 程浩生醫生, to give us the lowdown on the epidural and its availability in Hong Kong.
+We asked anesthetist and father of three, Dr. Assad Hussain 程浩生醫生, to give us the lowdown on the epidural and its availability in Hong Kong.

 Here are some exclusive excerpts from Healthy Matters’ The Hong Kong Maternity & Baby Book followed by an assessment of the costs of the epidural in public and private sectors.